 Other outdoor garden areas include the Terrace Gardens on the north and east side of the Conservatory with displays that provide insight or a preview to your experience throughout the garden and Bartholdi Fountain and Gardens.

 EXPLORE THESE RELATED PAGES:

 - See our recommendations of native plants you can grow (wildflowers, wetland plants, plants for critters, shrubs, trees, and more!)

 The native plants in the Regional Garden give birds food and shelter, as naturally occurring urban habitat recedes.
 These birds are an important part of the garden and are great indicators of its health and vitality.
 Check out the birds who regularly make our gardens their home »

 Northern mockingbird (Mimus polyglottos) eating winterberry (Ilex verticillata) in the outdoor gardens.

-In 1986, President Ronald Reagan signed legislation creating the rose as the national floral emblem for the United States.
-Plans then got underway to find a site to showcase roses in the nation's capital.
+In 1986, the U.S. Congress passed and President Ronald Reagan signed legislation creating the rose as the national floral emblem for the United States.
+Plans then got underway to find a site to showcase roses in the nation’s capital.

-The U.S. Botanic Garden (USBG) was selected, and the gated outdoor gardens ("National Garden") were dedicated in 1995 to commemorate the 175th anniversary of the legislation creating the USBG.
-But it would take more than 10 years for it to be created.
+The U.S. Botanic Garden was selected, and the gated outdoor gardens (then called the "National Garden") were dedicated in 1995 to commemorate the 175th anniversary of the legislation establishing the USBG.
+But it would take more than 10 years for the new gardens to be created.